 This pandemic has been described as the defining global health crisis of our time.
 The novel coronavirus or SARS-CoV-2 is the cause of a deadly respiratory disease called COVID-19, currently affecting all continents, except Antarctica.
-Worldwide, the virus has infected more than 5 million individuals and resulted in more than 300,000 deaths.
+Worldwide, at the time of writing, the virus has infected more than 5 million individuals and resulted in more than 300,000 deaths.
 From early in the pandemic, scientists raced to develop a vaccine, and many countries rushed to implement public health non-pharmaceutical interventions (such as local and national lockdowns, closure of academic institutions, and wide-scale social and physical distancing) to slow the spread of the virus.
-Since mid-March, the Director General of the World Health Organization (WHO) Dr Tedros Adhanom Ghebreyesus has been stressing the importance of testing, testing, and more testing.
+Since mid-March, the Director General of the World Health Organization (WHO) Dr. Tedros Adhanom Ghebreyesus has been stressing the importance of testing, testing, and more testing.
 Since lockdowns cannot go on forever (for social, economic, and mental health reasons), scaling up testing, isolation, and contact tracing to sustain the flattened curve in Lebanon (slowed transmission of the virus to ensure hospitals are not overrun) must be an integral component of a larger holistic national exit strategy.

 Still, testing is not one size fits all.
 There are different types of tests, as well as different ways of testing.
 Testing policies, which vary across countries and over time within countries, also define the function and outcome of the testing procedure.
 In the initial phases of the epidemic in Lebanon, for example, the focus was on testing symptomatic individuals and key groups (elderly, individuals with severe symptoms or returning from an infected country, or those who have possibly encountered a confirmed case).
 The goal of that “targeted testing” has been the identification and isolation of cases and their contacts to suppress transmission.
 Early in April, the Lebanese government expanded its testing capacity, and fifteen additional testing sites were added to Rafik Hariri University Hospital (RHUH), the primary and only governmental center offering free testing services since the beginning of the epidemic.
 On April 5, Lebanon began the first phase of repatriation of Lebanese nationals stranded abroad, and naturally, the number of tests began to increase (with daily fluctuations in test numbers).
 Official reports are published daily documenting separately the results for residents versus returning expatriates to monitor the number of “imported cases” vis-à-vis “local cases,” the latter being more of an indicator of local transmission (though the burden on the local health care capacity is bound to be affected by the number of all infected cases, regardless of source).
 On April 20, the Ministry of Public Health began population screening or what they called “random testing” (though it is not so random, see below) in different areas of Lebanon.
 The open public testing was a step toward identifying asymptomatic cases (those who are shedding the virus without showing symptoms).
 With the gradual easing of lockdown measures since April 27 and the continued repatriation of expatriates, it should not be surprising if the numbers of new confirmed cases begins to rise again (especially if suspected cases are not quarantined, and people are not practicing social distancing).
 With the lifting of restrictions, the role of mass testing becomes even more critical for the containment and suppression of the virus spread.
 With that in mind, what do we need to know about testing?